AlibabaCloudDocs/ecs/intl.en-US/Tutorials/Build an application/Build a primary/secondary PostgreSQL architecture.md

         (2 rows)
         ```

-    6. Execute the following SQL statement to check whether the permissions are configured:
+    6. Run the following command to check whether the permissions are configured:

         ```
         SELECT rolname from pg_roles;